 The current City Hall was the former House of Employees, which included the highest category of employees working for the King.
 In 1835, with the creation of local councils, it became the City Hall.
 Its architecture is typical of waterfronts, with a symmetry of openings and alternating brick and stone construction.

-The Monument of Alfonso XII dominates the Constitution Square and it pays homage to his gesture of lending the palace as a hospital during the cholera epidemic that devastated Aranjuez in 1885.
+Finally, the audioguide (audioguides) leads us to the Monument of Alfonso XII, which dominates the Constitution Square and pays homage to his gesture of lending the palace as a hospital during the cholera epidemic that devastated Aranjuez in 1885.

 17. The Stables of the Queen Mother